Announcing LET THERE BE LIGHT by Efrem Sigel Click here to order LTBL

 Call for Submissions: Published Writers

-What we like: We have an old-fashioned preference for novels with plot, character and setting: memorable stories with memorable characters, told in a straightforward way.
-Genre novels (sci-fi, fantasy, erotic romance) have very little chance unless they transcend the genre to become literature.
-We love mysteries and thrillers but please bring us characters and settings that stay with us long after we discover who did it.
+What we like: We have an old-fashioned preference for literary novels with plot, character and setting: memorable stories with memorable characters, told in a straightforward way.
+Genre novels have little chance unless they transcend the genre to become literature.
+We love mysteries and thrillers but please bring us characters and settings that stay with us long after we discover who did it or how the good guys won.